-- a) if the streamer does not cleanly unfurl upon launching the model aircraft. - b) if the mechanic(s) damage the streamer or allow the model aircraft to cut its own streamer whilst still on the ground, and launch the model without replacing the streamer. - c) if the string becomes detached from the model aircraft while airborne prior to the signal to start combat. - d) if the silencer falls off during the flight or ceases to operate.
+- a) If the streamer does not cleanly unfurl upon launching the model aircraft. - b) If the mechanic(s) damage the streamer or allow the model aircraft to cut its own streamer whilst still on the ground, and launch the model without replacing the streamer. - If the string becomes detached from the model aircraft while airborne prior to the signal to start combat. - d) If the silencer falls off during the flight or ceases to operate.

-In all these cases the pilot must immediately on a signal from the Circle Marshal land and unfurl/replace the streamer or replace the silencer.
+In all these cases the pilot, on a signal from the Circle Marshal, must immediately land and unfurl/replace the streamer or replace the silencer.
 The watches should be stopped at the moment the pilot is asked to land.